je-clark/jeclark.net/content/_index.md

 # Experiments in Performance Engineering

-Hello, my name is Josh, and I am endlessly fascinated with making distributed systems fast.
+**Hi, I’m Josh.
+I’m obsessed with making distributed systems faster.**

-I have an academic background in network engineering that gives me a strong understanding of networking, internet protocols, and performance evaluation.
-Quite a few of my semester projects in grad school involved messing with how Linux does networking and measuring the fallout.
+With a background in network engineering, I’ve spent years diving deep into networking, internet protocols, and performance optimization.
+Back in grad school, my projects often involved pushing Linux networking to its limits—and then analyzing the fallout.

-In my day job, I troubleshoot performance issues in a complex multi-vendor, multi-stack environment.
-And on the side, I help people learn Wireshark.
-Sometimes I even perform experiments in my lab that have the potential to shake the foundations of modern networking (or at least that's what I like to tell myself).
+These days, I troubleshoot performance issues in sprawling, multi-vendor, multi-stack environments.
+On the side, I’m passionate about helping others master Wireshark.
+And on my own time, I’m in my lab exploring unconventional approaches to performance optimization.

-My goal with this site is to publish Wireshark training guides and also formalize my thinking on the weird, esoteric ideas that alway seem to be running through my head.
+This site is my space to share Wireshark training guides and document the weird, esoteric ideas that keep bouncing around my brain.
+If you’re into network troubleshooting, distributed systems, or performance optimization, you’re in the right place.

 Go ahead and take a look at my [posts](/articles/) on the sidebar to the left.